Scroll down for purchase options and information.

 Recommended for Australian customers

-Parcel post in Australia: AUD5 for up to 3 books.
+Parcel post anywhere in Australia AUD5 for up to 3 books.
 Buy 4 books and receive free delivery anywhere in Australia.
-Free delivery within 30km of Brisbane CBD.
+Free delivery also for customers within 30km of Brisbane CBD.

 or

-Immediate delivery by email to facilitate upload to any ebook platform (incl Kindle, Apple , Kobo etc).
+Buy direct from author and save.
+Immediate delivery by email.
+Upload to any ebook platform incl Kindle, Apple , Kobo etc.

 or